 Since its inception, the 1st Special Forces Operational Detachment-Delta (1st SFOD-D) has had one official name that is referred to in official documents.
 The unit is primarily used in official interactions.
 However, there is often confusion about why the unit is called Delta rather than Alpha or Bravo and why it is referred to as 1st Special Forces Operational Detachment-Delta if it is not part of the Army Special Forces.

-The U.S. Army Special Forces at the time had Alpha, Bravo, and Charlie detachments.
-For operational security, Colonel Charles Beckwith, first Delta commanding officer decided to name the new unit the “1st Special Forces Operational Detachment – Delta.”
+The reason for this is simple.
+At the time of its creation, the U.S. Army Special Forces had Alpha, Bravo, and Charlie detachments.
+To maintain operational security, Colonel Charles Beckwith, the first Delta commanding officer, decided to name the new unit the “1st Special Forces Operational Detachment – Delta.”

-Since then it has had several names including Combat Applications Group or CAG, Delta Force, “The Unit”, or, as of late, “Army Compartmented Elements”/“ACE” and I’m sure many others.
-It is not part of the 1st Special Forces Command which is the higher headquarters for Army Special Forces Groups, Civil Affairs, etc.
+Since then, the unit has had several other names, including Combat Applications Group (CAG), Delta Force, “The Unit,” and most recently, “Army Compartmented Elements” (ACE).
+It should be noted that the unit is not part of the 1st Special Forces Command, the higher headquarters responsible for Army Special Forces Groups, Civil Affairs, etc.

 Delta Force book

 Charles Beckwith, the first commanding officer of the 1st SFOD-D, has written a book called “Delta Force: A Memoir by the Founder of the U.S. Military’s Most Secretive Special-Operations Unit.”
 In this book, Beckwith reveals the entire process and early history of the Delta Force.